 3. Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- 3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 - 0 This topic was not covered.